Click on the following link for PDF document that is formatted for printing:

 SESSION PROPOSAL SUBMISSIONS

-An invitation to attend the meeting and contribute is extended to all mathematicians and anyone interested in mathematics, particularly mathematics teachers at all levels including middle school, high school and college, as well as undergraduate and graduate students.
+An invitation to attend the meeting and contribute is extended to all mathematicians and anyone interested in mathematics, particularly mathematics teachers at all levels including middle school, high school and college, as well as high school, undergraduate and graduate students.

-We are currently inviting proposals for organizing parallel sessions and/or panel discussion topics in all areas of Mathematics.
-A typical session will consist of 4-9 talks of 20-25 minutes each.
+We are currently inviting proposals for organizing parallel sessions and/or panel discussion topics in all areas of mathematics.
+A typical session will consist of 4 – 9 talks of 20-25 minutes each.

-Stephen Aldrich at firstname.lastname@example.org
+Lynne Ipina at firstname.lastname@example.org

-Matt Ikle at email@example.com
+Chris Hall at email@example.com

 A book and software exhibit has operated throughout the meeting.
 We would like to acknowledge and thank the exhibitors who participated: